1977 U.S. license plate

 (bordered by Canada)

 This attractive graphic plate, featuring a standing bear, was introduced for the 1976 registration year and used through the early 1980s.
-It was quite different from any other Alaska plates before or since, which have pretty much always used the color blue along with yellow and/or white, and have usually featured the state flag.
+It was quite different from any other Alaska plates before or since, at least until 2015 when the state came out with a similar but more colorful plate design.
+Otherwise, Alaska plates have pretty much always used the color blue along with yellow and/or white, and have usually featured the state flag.

 Hawaii